 Newly appointed Stephen Spinelli, Jr. MBA ‘92, PhD was on hand to provide welcoming remarks and reiterate that although Babson is known for entrepreneurship, finance is the top concentrations for Babson students.
 Many of these students engage with the Stephen D. Cutler Center for Investments and Finance, which sponsored the event.

 The Cutler Center is dedicated to advancing Babson’s innovative and practical approach to finance education.
 “One of the key initiatives of the center is to promote thought leadership by hosting or sponsoring a wide variety of events to allow faculty, students, and alumni to learn, network, and collaborate with one another,” noted Patrick Gregory, managing director of the Cutler Center.

-What better location to host such an event than at the Babson Boston campus, located in the heart of the financial district.
+What better place to host such an event than Babson’s Boston location in the heart of the financial district.
 The event, open to both the Babson community and local finance community, featured a capacity crowd of 150 people, including students, alumni, faculty and the center’s founder and benefactor, Stephen Cutler MBA’61.